-Eloise is a PhD research fellow working within the Welding Engineering and Laser Processing centre at Cranfield University.
-She recently graduated from Cranfield university with her Doctorate having completed her international internship funded by Constellium.
-Her work is focussed on aluminium, especially dissimilar aluminium WAAM parts and development of high strength aluminium.
+Eloise is a PhD research fellow working within the Welding Engineering and Laser Processing Centre at Cranfield University.
+She recently graduated from Cranfield with her doctorate , having completed her international internship funded by Constellium.
+Her work is focused on aluminium, especially dissimilar aluminium WAAM parts and development of high strength aluminium.

 Prior to this Eloise worked at the Constellium Technology Centre (C-TEC)and Issoire production plant on thermomechanical simulation of spray quenching and on the experimental set up of a new industrial quenching machine.